The Board at Harmony

 Pamela L. Wolf

-Founder and CEO Harmony Family Center,
+Founder of Harmony Family Center,

 Julie joined the board in 2014.
 After over a decade of pharmaceutical sales experience, Julie is now staying at home and enjoying dedicating her spare time to several non-profit boards and community causes.
 Julie was drawn to Harmony Family Center because both she and her brother were adopted.
 She lives in Maryville with her husband, John, and her two children.
 She received her master’s in Business Administration from the University of Tennessee and her Bachelor of Science in Accounting from Tennessee Tech University.